mesosphere/dcos-docs-site/pages/services/data-science-engine/1.0.0/kerberos/index.md

 Make sure your `keytab` file is in the DC/OS secret store, under a path that is accessible by the {{ model.packageName }} service.

 ## Example of Using HDFS with Spark in Kerberized Environment
 Here is the example notebook of `Tensorflow on Spark` using `HDFS` as a storage backend in Kerberized environment.
-First of all, you need to make sure that HDFS Client service is running with Kerberos enabled option.
+First of all, you need to make sure that HDFS service is installed and {{model.techName}} is configured with its endpoint.
+To find more about configuring HDFS integration of {{model.techName}} follow [Using HDFS with DC/OS Data Science Engine](/services/data-science-engine/1.0.0/hdfs/) section.

+Make sure HDFS Client service is installed and running with Kerberos enabled option.
 After that, you can run the following commands to setup a directory on HDFS with proper permissions:

 ```bash
 # Suppose the HDFS Client version you are running is "2.6.0-cdh5.0.1", then command will be